Randolph Greenfield Adams

-Randolph Greenfield Adams (November 7, 1892 – January 4, 1951) was an American librarian and historian, director of the William L. Clements Library at the University of Michigan in Ann Arbor, Michigan, for 28 years.
+Randolph Greenfield Adams (November 7, 1892 – January 4, 1951) was an American librarian and historian.
+He was the first director of the William L. Clements Library at the University of Michigan in Ann Arbor, Michigan, and served in that role for 28 years.
+He was a professor of history at the University of Michigan and focused on colonial America and the American Revolutionary War.